One of the most misunderstood concepts in the music production world is the difference between a beat maker and a producer.

 Why do producers get writing credits?

-Producers are given writing credits because of the contributions that they add to the song creation process,
+Producers are given writing credits because of composition contributions are considered “writing”.

-this maybe suggestions, instrument additions, part changes, structural alterations, lyrics etc.
+This contribution maybe full composition, suggestions, instrument additions, part changes, structural alterations, lyrics etc.

 Beat making is basically the creation of beats, music production is the facilitation of the creation of the entire song.